The personal interview

 - Plexiglass screens are placed in the interview room between all participants.

-The Protection Officer can also copy the documents.
-In that case, everyone must disinfest their hands after touching the documents.
-Documents in support of the application can also be sent by e-mail to email@example.com, clearly stating the name and file number.
+Documents in support of the asylum story can also be sent by e-mail to firstname.lastname@example.org, clearly stating the name and file number.

-No. Applicants must make arrangements for their children to be taken care of.
+No. Applicants must make arrangements for their children to be taken care of, even when both parents are invited to the CGRS.
 If you want somebody to accompany you to the CGRS, this person cannot wait in the waiting room of the CGRS.

 Yes, it is possible to collect original documents at the CGRS by appointment.
 To do so, please contact the Helpdesk Asylum Procedure at cgra-cgvs.Advocate@ibz.fgov.be or 02/205.53.05.
 You must be in possession of a receipt.